The energy transition is in progress and there is a lot at stake

 Amongst others, long-term forecasting allows electricity distribution companies to:

-• Identifying potential locations for energy storage.
+• Identify potential locations for energy storage.

 Process support and automations